-The Company and Mr. Mendoza entered into an Employment Agreement effective April 3, 2014 and subsequently amended (most recently on January 1, 2020), pursuant to which Mr. Mendoza was employed as Vice President Operations and Technical Services for an unspecified term at a salary of C\$346,500 per annum plus benefits and the granting of stock options, RSU's, PSU's and the awarding of annual bonuses to be determined at the absolute discretion of the President & CEO.
-For the year ended December 31, 2019, a bonus of C\$121,640 was paid.
+The Company and Mr. Mendoza entered into an Employment Agreement effective April 3, 2014 and subsequently amended (most recently on January 1, 2020), pursuant to which Mr. Mendoza was employed as Vice President Technical Services for an unspecified term at a salary of C\$397,100 per annum plus benefits and the granting of stock options, RSU's, PSU's and the awarding of annual bonuses to be determined at the absolute discretion of the President & CEO.
+For the year ended December 31, 2020, a bonus of C\$98,441 was paid.
 The Employment Agreement may be terminated by Mr. Mendoza with one months' written notice or by the Company, at any time, without cause, by provision to the employee of a maximum of one (1) month's notice of termination, or basic pay in lieu of notice, or income continuance, subject to the employee's duty to mitigate which shall be at the absolute discretion of First Majestic, and the employee has no further claim to any other form of severance whatsoever.
 In the event of a change of control and termination, the Company is required to make severance payments to Mr. Mendoza totaling six months' base salary.
 It is important to note, that in 2019 Mr. Mendoza performed the role of Vice President Operations until a permanent COO replacement could be recruited.
 Mr. Mendoza continued to perform this function for all of 2019 and was awarded a discretionary bonus for his performance in this acting capacity.
-This one-time discretionary payment is included in the above noted bonus disclosure.
-While included in the Named Executive Officers for the Company, Mr. Mendoza is not an officer of the Company and as such, his compensation and bonus awards are not determined by the Compensation and Nominating Committee, but solely by the CEO.
+In 2020, Mr. Mendoza was awarded a discretionary bonus for transitioning the COO replacement into his role.
+This one-time discretionary payment of C\$91,500 is not included in the above noted bonus disclosure.
+While included in the Named Executive Officers for the Company, Mr. Mendoza is not an officer of the Company and as such, his compensation and bonus awards are not determined by the Compensation Committee, but solely by the CEO.
 In determining bonus awards for Mr. Mendoza, the CEO utilizes a different set of metrics, one that is consistent with all other Vice-Presidents of the Company and aligned with corporate objectives of the Company.